 Finding Parallel and Perpendicular Lines

-in the 2-Dimension Cartesian Plane, all straight lines can be represented as an equation of the form y=mx+b, where m is the slope and x and y are points along the line.
-Since all lines can be described this way, it makes calculating parallel and perpendicular lines simple.
+In the 2-Dimension Cartesian Plane, any non-vertical straight line can be represented as an equation of the form y=mx+b, where m is the slope and b is the y-intercept.
+This makes calculating parallel and perpendicular lines simple for non-vertical lines.

 It’s just a matter of manipulating the equation.
 Let’s look at how the equation is manipulated in order to calculate the equation of a perpendicular line.

-Conceptually, a perpendicular line is a line that crosses through the original line at any point and forms a 90-degree angle at intercept.
-Since there can be an infinite number of perpendicular lines, calculating any specific line requires a point.
+Conceptually, a perpendicular line is a line that intersects the original line and forms a 90-degree angle at the point of intersection.
+Since there can be an infinite number of lines with the correct perpendicular slope, calculating a specific perpendicular line requires a point that the perpendicular line passes through.

-The slope of a perpendicular line is the reciprocal of the slope of the original line.
-This simply means if the original slope is m, the reciprocal is 1/m.
-With this in mind, we can now manipulate the equation to determine the perpendicular line.
+The slope of a perpendicular (non-vertical) line is the negative reciprocal of the slope of the original line.
+This simply means if the original slope is m, then the perpendicular slope is -1/m.

-The only thing left to do is solve for be using the point given along the perpendicular line.
+The only thing left to do is solve for bโ using the point given along the perpendicular line.

 Steps to calculate a perpendicular line

-2. Take the reciprocal of the original slope.
-If the slope is m, the reciprocal is 1/m.
+- Take the negative reciprocal of the original slope.
+If the slope is m (and m โ 0), the perpendicular slope is -1/m.

-3. Calculate b, the y-intercept of the new line using the new slope and the point given along that line.
+- Calculate the y-intercept of the new line using the new slope and the point given along that line (for example, b = yโ โ a xโ).

 For more math related calculators, click here.